 3. Interior Lowlands, on Oahu and Maui can have the characteristics of both the windward and leeward lowlands.
 The central areas, especially on Oahu sometimes experience intense local afternoon showers as a result of local heating of the land during the day.

-5. Rainy Mountain Slopes on the Leeward Side have lots of rainfall and cloudiness in both winter and summer, as well as higher humidity.
+5. Rainy Mountain Slopes on the Leeward Side has lots of rainfall and cloudiness in both winter and summer, as well as higher humidity.

-6. Lower Mountain Slopes on the Leeward Side have more rainfall than the leeward lowlands, but less than the windward side at the same level.
+6. Lower Mountain Slopes on the Leeward Side has more rainfall than the leeward lowlands, but less than the windward side at the same level.

-Showers are very common and sometimes quite heavy, but the vast majority are light and brief--just a sudden sprinkle of rain.
-Thunder and lightening are very rare.
-The trade winds provide a refreshing natural ventilation much of time throughout most of the state.
+Showers are very common and sometimes quite heavy, but the vast majority are light and brief–just a sudden sprinkle of rain.
+Thunder and lightning are very rare.
+The trade winds provide refreshing natural ventilation much of the time throughout most of the state.

 The native Hawaiians recognized only two seasons.
 KAU (May through October) was the fruitful season, the season when the sun was directly or almost directly overhead, the weather was warmer, and the trade winds were most reliable.
 HOO-ILO (November through April) was the season when the sun was in the south, the weather was cooler, and the trade winds were most often interrupted by other winds.